All Episodes

 It's everything we've been saying about not having equal justice under the law or equal application of our laws.

-It's it's it just it proves out everything we said.
+It just proves out everything we said.

-Where's where's FBI Director Ray?
+Where's FBI Director Ray?

-Have these idiots not figured out that if it was anthrax, we got a massive security breach and possible death of people in the White House or fentanyl laced cocaine.
+Have these idiots not figured out that if it was anthrax, we got a massive security breach and possible death of people in the White House or fentanyl-laced cocaine?

 Are they really that stupid?

-No, they're not that stupid, but they're totally invested in protecting Joe Biden and totally committed to destroying Donald Trump uh using the courts to do so and the legal system to do so.
+No, they're not that stupid, but they're totally invested in protecting Joe Biden and totally committed to destroying Donald Trump using the courts to do so and the legal system to do so.

 That's a weaponized justice system.

-So all right, my friend, appreciate your call.
+So, you know, all right, my friend, appreciate your call.

 Hope you have a good weekend.